snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 #### Linear Regression

-We conducted a linear regression analysis to examine the relationship between the participants’ demographic characteristics and their responses to both perceived usefulness and perceived ease of use of the cybersecuirty training program.
+We conducted a linear regression analysis to examine the relationship between the participants’ demographic characteristics and their responses to both perceived usefulness and perceived ease of use of the cybersecurity training program.
 In both analyses, the demographics were chosen as the independent variables but more specifically it was their age, education level, employment status, gender, and ethnic background.
 The dependent variable would be their answer to the final measure in each Likert scale.
 The tables below show the coefficients for each independent variable, including the beta, standard error, t-value, and significance level.
 The beta coefficient represents the change in the dependent variable associated with an increase in the independent variable.
 The standard error represents the amount of variability in the dependent variables.
 The t-value is a measure of magnetite of the coefficient relative to its standard error, with large values indicating a more significant relationship between the independent and dependent variables.

 ###### Perceived Usefulness
 <p align="center">